SCBuergel/account0000r/README.md

 The specific data is loaded via `load0000r` classes (locaded in the `load0000r` folder) that are all derived from an abstract `baseLoad0000r` class.
 Instances of each `load0000r` are then passed as a list to the `account0000r.loadAccountMetadata` function.
 When writing your own `load0000r`, you can follow the examples in the `load0000rs` folder, `import` it in the `runn0000r.py` file and pass an instance of it to the list argument of the `account0000r.loadAccountMetadata` function.

+## Write yoru own `analyz0000r`
+Similar as with writing your own `load0000r`, you can easily write a correponding `analyz0000r` function to e.g. display results and write them to the console.
+While you can write the analysis functions however you please, it is recommended to add them to the `analyz0000r.py` file and `import` the function in the `runn0000r.py` file and also call it from there, just like for the provided functions.